NikitaPanteleev/things_indifferent/README.md

 things_indifferent
 ==================

 Things indifferent web project.
 A web constructor of courses with a little bit stoicism.
-This is my first project in web-development, so don't be too rigorous that, pls.
+This is my first project in web-development, so don't be too rigorous about that, pls.

 The supported features:
 + user registration